 Posted on 21.
-Jun, 2011 by perspective in Academic Departments, Chemical and Biological Engineering, Electrical and Computer Engineering, Energy Independence, Engineering Physics, Issues, People, Research, Spring: Magazine
+Jun, 2011 by perspective in Academic Departments, Chemical and Biological Engineering, Electrical and Computer Engineering, Energy Independence, Engineering Physics, Issues, Magazine, People, Research

 Three UW-Madison engineers are among 43 researchers to receive prestigious Air Force Young Investigator Research Program funding through the Air Force Office of Scientific Research (AFOSR).
 The program is designed to foster creative basic research in science and engineering, enhance early-career development of outstanding young investigators, and increase opportunities for those investigators to recognize the Air Force mission and the related challenges in science and engineering.
 The AFOSR selected the recipients from a field of 242 proposals.
 Their funding periods range from three to five years.

 With his three-year, $364,000 award, Engineering Physics Assistant Professor Matt Allen is developing analytical tools that will enable him to create simplified models for each panel of a hypersonic aircraft and then to predict how the vehicle will behave when those panels are assembled onto the aircraft.
 “Our work will help us to understand and predict the large-amplitude vibrations that would cause the panels to fail,” he says.

 Allen currently is focusing on hypersonic vehicles; however, he also is considering other applications, such as cars and wind turbines, in which noise and vibration are important.
 “Our substructuring methods allow us to think of a system as an ‘assembly of parts,’ which can be advantageous, for example, in the automotive industry, where one company makes the electronics, one company makes the frame, one company makes the seat, and so on,” he says.
 “With these methods, you can predict how noisy the vehicle will be after all of those parts are assembled, or whether it might have a resonance that will cause things to break prematurely.”

 Making waves with high-power materials